Soorma07/beta-bot-climbing-analytics/README.md

 ## 🗂 Project Structure
 beta-bot-climbing-analytics/

 ├── infra/ # CDK stacks

 ├── backend/ # Lambda handlers, API logic

 ├── frontend/ # React SPA

 ├── shared/ # Shared types, utils, zod schemas

 ├── data-contracts/ # API request/response contracts

 └── README.md

 ---

+## 📈 Roadmap

+[x] Repo + CI/CD bootstrap

+[ ] Auth + SPA scaffold

+[ ] MVP import pipeline

+[ ] Aggregates + stats API

+[ ] Chat NL‑to‑Query

+[ ] Load testing & reliability

+[ ] Kafka + EKS advanced processing

+🤝 Contributing
+This is a personal portfolio project, but PRs and suggestions are welcome.
+If you’re a climber + dev, I’d love to hear your ideas for new analytics or visualizations.

+📜 License
+MIT License – see LICENSE for details.

+🧗 About the Name
+In climbing, beta is the insider knowledge about how to complete a route.
+This bot gives you the beta on your own climbing history — with analytics to match.

+---